Starboyme/Churn_Rate_Prediction/README.md

 It factors in our unique and proprietary predictions of how long a user will remain a customer.
 This score is updated every day for all users who have a minimum of one conversion.
 The values assigned are between 1 and 5.

+The "train.csv" file is the given dataset for which the XGBoost Model is used for the churn rate prediction.